 According to a study by Accenture, 68% of patients prefer a healthcare provider who gives them the flexibility to book, cancel, or change their appointments online.

 Hospitals should build an intuitive mobile app to enable patients to book or cancel their appointments in one click.
 This will save the patients from the trouble of waiting on line to talk to the hospital staff.
 The patient experience can be further improved by sending the patients automated reminders on their upcoming appointments.
 This will help the hospital reduce the no-show by patients and remind patients of their impending visit to the hospital.

-Long waiting time can be quite frustrating for the patients and their caregivers.
-Hospitals can address this issue by providing all the relevant reports and bills online.
-For example, the patients need not wait to receive their test reports before seeing the doctor.
-Neither do they have to wait at the billing counter to pay the bills.
-They can directly make the payment through a mobile app and also access their reports through it.
+Long waiting times can be quite frustrating for the patients and their caregivers.
+Hospitals can address this issue by providing all the reports, test results and follow up information online.
+For example, the patients don’t need to make an appointment with the doctor to see their results.
+They can also directly schedule follow up consultations and questions about their treatment through a mobile app.
 Those same reports should also be made accessible to the doctor so that they can treat the patient immediately – without needing patients to carry physical files.

-Communication is the most important aspect of the patient experience.
+Communication is a key aspect of the patient experience.
 Every interaction with the patient should be clear and transparent.
-Hospitals can improve their experience by strengthening their communication with the patients and their caregivers.
-From offering telehealth consultation to chronically ill patients to sending automated reminders about upcoming appointments, stocking up pills, etc., continuous communication with the patients can help hospitals to improve the patient experience.
+Health providers can improve their experience by strengthening their communication with the patients and their caregivers.
+From offering telehealth consultation to patients, to sending automated reminders about upcoming appointments, repeat prescriptions, etc., continuous communication with the patients can help improve the patient experience.